 2 Immediate licence suspension.

 3 Seizure of their motor vehicle.
-This applies to first offenders with a BAC of 0.1 or over, as well as to more serious drink-driving offences.
+This applies to first offenders with a BAC of 0.1 or over, and to more serious drink-driving offences.

-4 Alcohol interlock device installation on licence restoration.
-This applies to all drivers including first offenders with a BAC of between 0.07 and 0.15.
+4 The installation of an alcohol interlock device when a licence is restored.
+This applies to all drivers, including first offenders, with a BAC of between 0.07 and 0.15.

-The penalties for drink-driving offences involving BAC readings vary according to the driver’s BAC.
+The penalties for drink-driving offences vary according to the driver’s BAC.
 The period of time that a driver’s licence is disqualified depends on their BAC reading.
-The period of disqualification is doubled for a subsequent offence (sch 1 RSA).
+The period of disqualification is doubled for a subsequent offence (sch 1 RS Act).